open-contracting/deploy/.github/ISSUE_TEMPLATE/kingfisher-personal-sql-user-account.md

 ---

 [If you work at/with OCP and the account is for yourself, simply click "Submit new issue".
-Otherwise, please share the full name of the person whom the account is for and briefly describe their use cases.]
+Otherwise, please share the full name of the person whom the account is for, briefly describe their use cases, and indicate which schema ("views") they need access to.]